Skip to content

 Consolidation outlook

-• Billing model: API pricing is usage-based, with separate platform plans and enterprise deployment options.
+• API pricing is usage-based, with separate platform plans and enterprise deployment options.

-• Usage reporting: workspace-level limits and usage tiers are documented, with current limits visible in the admin console.
+• Workspace-level limits and usage tiers are documented, with current limits visible in the admin console.

-• Spend controls: usage tiers and rate limits are present, but cost-allocation and optimization controls are lighter than specialized FinOps products.
+• Usage tiers and rate limits are present, but cost-allocation and optimisation controls are lighter than specialised FinOps products.

 Cohere